hariniisathappan/PCOS_Classification_Using_Machine_Learning/README.md

 - Rotterdam-criteria-based **Feature Engineering** improves mean F1 across both baseline (+2.3%) and tuned (+3.1%) pipelines, while raising the **EPV ratio from 4.31 to 16.09**.
 - **AdaBoost** is the strongest baseline (default) model; **SVM (RBF)** is the strongest model once Bayesian-tuned with engineered features.
 - **Logistic Regression** is remarkably consistent across all four conditions and offers the best-calibrated probability outputs (Brier = 0.069).
-- Feature engineering also reduces **training/optimization time by up to 66%** for some models.
 - Learning curves show that **most models have not yet plateaued** — more clinical data (~46% more patients) would likely improve robustness further.

 ---